Can Canadian Citizens Work in the U.S.?

-H1B visas are among the most popular and well known of U.S. work visas, and can be used by Canadians to work in the U.S. The H1B visa is for individuals with at least a Bachelor’s degree who seek work in the U.S. in a “specialty occupation.”
-Specialty occupations are occupations that require a Bachelor’s degree or higher and includes fields like architecture, finance, engineering, and accounting.
+H1B visas are among the most popular and well-known of U.S. work visas and can be used by Canadians to work in the U.S. The H1B visa is for individuals with at least a Bachelor’s degree who seek work in the U.S. in a “specialty occupation.”
+Specialty occupations are occupations that require a Bachelor’s degree or higher and include fields like architecture, finance, engineering, and accounting.

 To qualify for an H1B visa, Canadian citizens must:

 - Have a job offer from a U.S. employer who will act as a sponsor for the visa